 Walking down on Andrássy Avenue from Oktogon towards City Park, the spacious Heroes’ Square and the nearly 40 m high column with a statue on the top draw the eye.

-The imposing, open plaza is one of the top emblematic and most photographed sights of Budapest.
+The imposing open plaza is one of the most emblematic and photographed sights of Budapest.

 The monument was built for the 1896 Millennium celebrations, that’s why it is called Millennium Monument.

 Hungary celebrated the 1000th anniversary that its ancestors found a place to settle down in the Carpathian Basin.
 Every part of the monument plays tribute to determining parts of Hungary’s history.

 The memorial won the first prize at the 1900 World Exhibition in Paris.
 The monument was completely finished in 1929 and the square received its name then too.

 Who is on the Top of the Central Column?

 The 36 m high Corinthian column dominates the square with Archangel Gabriel on its top holding St. Stephen’s Crown.